LufeMS/factorypal/README.md

 - Load machine data from provided CSV file and store it into a datastore.
 The format of one machine data entry is as follows:

-Request body:
+> Request body:
 { "key": "embosser", "name": "Embosser" }

----

 - Provide an endpoint that inserts machine parameters data into the datastore with the following format:

-Request body:
+> Request body:
 {  "machineKey": "embosser", "parameters": {"core_diameter": 3, "speed": 20 }}

----

 - Provide an endpoint that exposes the latest parameters for every machine.

-- Provide an endpoint that exposes the average, median, min and max of each parameters for the past N minutes for every machine.
+- Provide an endpoint that exposes the average, median, min and max of each parameter for the past N minutes for every machine.

 ## Requirements